 While I'm very drawn to attempts to count things and to weave counts into ethnographic accounts, during this project I often wondered about how to count things whilst paying attention to their composition.
 Numbers and counts are site of entanglement between device-specific materialities and imaginaries of order, totality, rank, inclusion, boundary and power.
 This double sense of numbers as both a calculatively ordered cutting-framing-summing-up and as materially specific figuring of differences could well be understood in terms of what Lucy Suchman describes as a 'configuration':

 the device of configuration has two broad uses.
-First, as an aid to delineating the composition and bounds of an object of analysis, in part through the acknowledgment that doing so so is integral not only to the study of technologies, but to their very existence as objects.
+First, as an aid to delineating the composition and bounds of an object of analysis, in part through the acknowledgment that doing so is integral not only to the study of technologies, but to their very existence as objects.
 And second, in drawing our analytic attention to the ways in which technologies materialize cultural imaginaries, just as imaginaries narrate the significance of technological artefacts.
 Configuration in this sense is a device for studying technologies with particular attention to the imaginaries and materialities that they join together, an orientation that resonates as well with the term's common usages to refer to the conjoining of diverse elements in practices of systems design and engineering (Suchman 2012, 48).

 While Suchman's examples of configuration come from software systems, I'm suggesting that a single number -- 29 million repositories on Github -- could be re-counted as a configuration.
 The argument is that even the listing, enumerating and counting of things in a single number can be seen as a configuration.
 Practically, a configured number, if such a term is permitted, will need to be counted in ways that hold the two aspects Suchman highlights together.
 A number would integral to the existence of the 'technology,' in this case the 'social coding' platform Github.
 At the same time, that number would, in its counting, call our attention to what is being materialized in terms of an imaginary and all that entails.